tlevine/ypotf/docs/data-model.rst

 Messages in the Inbox folders have two primary types, which are encoded as flags.

-1. Pending commands and subscriptions (UNANSWERED)
+1. Pending commands and subscriptions (Flagged UNANSWERED)
-2. Pending unsubscriptions (ANSWERED UNSEEN)
+2. Pending unsubscriptions (Flagged ANSWERED UNSEEN)
-3. Applied commands/data (ANSWERED SEEN)
+3. Applied commands/data (Flagged ANSWERED SEEN)

 Secondary and tertiary types are encoded in headers.

-1. Pending commands/data
+1. Incoming commands and pending subscriptions (Flagged UNANSWERED)

   1. Incoming commands (X-Ypotf-Subscription is absent)